 Yet that was all before;

 I again surveyed the scarred vine running alongside her neck.

-Before the climb; before the journey called; before the world; the life, the loss; burden, death, age, and preceding the violent awakening to a reality of an imminently wearing, withering attrition.
-If she had been able to see me- of which I still was uncertain if she was still even out there, anywhere- I would likely feel this same crushing, mournful shame at my now dwindling world- to the degradation of the very soul I remember being.
+Before the climb, before the journey called, before the world; the life, the loss, burden, death, age, and preceding the violent awakening to a reality of an imminently wearing, withering attrition.
+If she had been able to see me- of which I still was uncertain if she was still even out there, anywhere- I would likely feel this same crushing, mournful shame at my small and ever dwindling world- to the degradation of the very soul I remember being.
 I revisited wondering of where or who she had herself ended up becoming.

 I wanted to try to enjoy the moment, but my mind never had been easily subdued in regards to the loss of everything I ever had, or thought I loved.
 This was just an illusion- an illusion of Time’s, wasn’t it?
 Time had taken more than just love from me- Time had taken all of me; of something seemingly irretrievable through the countless years I had strived to put the shards back together, in hopes of things ever being even close to the same.
 Yet I had done everything In my power to try to save the pieces-